Browse a selection of copy examples

 The rise of the head-to-head trial.
 The pharma landscape is an ever-roiling ocean, with new trends constantly making new waves and tossing the industry onto a new course.
 Today an industry game-changer is beginning to break the surface and is being used to generate influential comparative evidence.
 It is the head to head trial – and it is proving to be a powerful mechanism for the testing of competitive medicines.
-See article here.
+See (ghost-written) article here.

 Article and infographic for Virtusa XLabs.
 RegTech.
 In recent years, the banking sector has been buffeted by financial and other penalties in relation to money laundering, fraud, mistreatment of customers, and market misconduct.
 Managing the tsunami of new regulatory challenges unleashed since the 2008 crisis requires a fresh approach above and beyond legacy solutions.
 Enter AI-driven RegTech.
 Download article here.

 Blog article for myschoolopendays.co.uk 10 powerful tips to get the most from school open days.
 So you’ve studied the Ofsted or ISI reports.
 You've looked at the league tables.
 You've tapped into the parental grapevine.
 You've shortlisted the catchment schools within a convenient distance from your home.
 Your next step is school open days.
 These will allow you to visit the schools you’ve ...
 Read more